 The University of Texas at Austin may limit the number of automatically admitted students to 75 percent of the University's enrollment capacity for incoming resident freshmen.
-From the summer 2022 term through the spring 2024 term, the University will admit the top six percent of a high school's graduating class who meet the above requirements.
+From the summer 2023 term through the spring 2025 term, the University will admit the top six percent of a high school's graduating class who meet the above requirements.
 Additional applicants will be considered by the University through a holistic review process.

-As required by law, the district will provide written notice concerning:
+As required by law, the district will provide written notice concerning the following:

-- Automatic college admission;

-- Curriculum requirements for financial aid;

-- Benefits of completing the requirements for automatic admission and financial aid; and

-• The Texas First Early High School Completion Program and the Texas First Scholarship Program.
+- Automatic college admission - Curriculum requirements for financial aid - · Benefits of completing the requirements for automatic admission and financial aid - The Texas First Early High School Completion Program, which requires a student to provide an official copy of assessment results and transcripts, as applicable, to receive credit for the assessments and credits required for early graduation under the program - The Texas First Scholarship Program - The Future Texas Teachers Scholarship Program